-Thus non-badged (unmonitored) workers not performing decontamination may have their former exposures (or those of surrogate workers doing non-decontamination work in previous years) projected through 1946-1950 as if the work continued.
-Unbadged decontamination workers, if any, should have their 1946-1950 exposures determined on the basis of decontamination worker surrogate data (see Section 8.0).
+Unbadged non-decontamination and decontamination workers, if any, should have their 1949-1950 exposures determined on the basis of decontamination worker surrogate data (see Section 8.0).

 For the period after decontamination and decommissioning, i.e., from 1951 on, the exposures should be determined as described in Section 8.0.